The Bowie High School Feeder Question Every Southwest Austin Buyer Asks

 Which School Fits You?

-With identical TEA scores and the same feeder path, this is entirely a neighborhood and lifestyle decision.
+With identical TEA letter grades and both zones feeding Bowie High School, this is largely a neighborhood and lifestyle decision.

 You might lean toward Bear Creek if: